Skip to main content

 Use cases

-• A freelance copywriter uses the mobile preview to verify that the most compelling part of the meta description appears within the first 120 characters visible on phones.
+• Check the mobile preview to verify the most compelling part of your description appears within the first 120 characters visible on phones.

 Frequently Asked Questions